UNITED STATES

 (UNAUDITED)

 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES.
-These interim financial statements of FedEx Corporation (“FedEx”) have been prepared in accordance with accounting principles generally accepted in the United States and Securities and Exchange Commission (“SEC”) instructions for interim financial information, and should be read in conjunction with our Annual Report on Form 10-K for the year ended May 31, 2021 (“Annual Report”).
+These interim financial statements of FedEx have been prepared in accordance with accounting principles generally accepted in the United States and Securities and Exchange Commission (“SEC”) instructions for interim financial information, and should be read in conjunction with our Annual Report on Form 10-K for the fiscal year ended May 31, 2024 (“Annual Report”).
 Significant accounting policies and other disclosures normally provided have been omitted since such items are disclosed in our Annual Report.

-In the opinion of management, the accompanying unaudited condensed consolidated financial statements reflect all adjustments (including normal recurring adjustments) necessary to present fairly our financial position as of February 28, 2022, and the results of our operations for the three- and nine-month periods ended February 28, 2022 and 2021, cash flows for the nine-month periods ended February 28, 2022 and 2021, and changes in common stockholders’ investment for the three- and nine-month periods ended February 28, 2022 and 2021.
-Operating results for the three- and nine-month periods ended February 28, 2022 are not necessarily indicative of the results that may be expected for the year ending May 31, 2022.
+In the opinion of management, the accompanying unaudited condensed consolidated financial statements reflect all adjustments (including normal recurring adjustments) necessary to present fairly our financial position as of November 30, 2024, and the results of our operations for the three- and six-month periods ended November 30, 2024 and 2023, cash flows for the six-month periods ended November 30, 2024 and 2023, and changes in common stockholders’ investment for the three- and six-month periods ended November 30, 2024 and 2023.
+Operating results for the three- and six-month periods ended November 30, 2024 are not necessarily indicative of the results that may be expected for the year ending May 31, 2025.

 Gross contract assets related to in-transit shipments totaled $